uic-cs425/assignment-4/README.md

 # CS425 - Computer Graphics I (Spring 2022)

-## Assignment 4: Procedural geometries
+## Assignment 4: Geometries from images
 The goal of this assignment is to implement a function to create geometries based on an input PNG image that describes the height of buildings.
 Your application should receive a PNG image and, for each pixel of the image, create a geometry with height determined by the color of the pixel.
 In other words, a pixel with RGBA value (255,0,0,0) will generate a taller building than pixel with RGBA value (120,0,0,0).

 For example, loading the image on the left should result in geometries similar to the one on the right: